Classroom Language ESL Games, Worksheets and Activities

 ESL Classroom Language Worksheet - Vocabulary and Grammar Exercises: Matching, Categorising, Sentence Completion, Gap-fill - Elementary (A1-A2) - 25 minutes

-This comprehensive classroom language worksheet helps students to learn and understand language used by a teacher during a typical English lesson.
+This comprehensive classroom language worksheet helps students learn expressions used by a teacher during a typical English lesson.
 Students start by matching words together to create common phrases that a teacher uses in the classroom.
-Next, students talk with a partner and decide when a teacher would say the classroom phrases.
-Students then put the phrases into the correct categories, at the start of the lesson, during the lesson, and at the end of the lesson.
-After that, students chat briefly with their partner and try to remember which of the phrases they have heard their teacher say already during the lesson.
-Students then do a gap-fill exercise where they complete sentences with the classroom language from Exercise A. In the last exercise, students complete each sentence containing classroom language with one of the object words shown.
+Next, in pairs, students decide when a teacher would say the classroom phrases and put them into three categories, at the start of the lesson, during the lesson, and at the end of the lesson.
+Students then try to remember which of the phrases they have heard their teacher say already during the lesson.
+After that, students complete sentences with classroom language.
+Finally, students complete sentences with classroom object words from a box.

 What a Teacher Says Preview